nasa/openmct/docs/src/design/proposals/APIRedesign.md

 * Improves useability of documentation (`typeService` is an instance of `CompositeService` and implements `TypeService` so you can easily traverse links in the JSDoc.)
+* Can be used more easily from Web Workers, allowing services to be used on background threads trivially.

 ### Detriments